Chapultepec

-Chapultepec, more commonly called the "Bosque de Chapultepec" (Chapultepec Forest) in Mexico City, is one of the largest Nature Value Areas in Mexico, measuring in total just over 866 ha.
+Chapultepec, more commonly called the "Bosque de Chapultepec" (Chapultepec Forest) in Mexico City, is one of the largest city parks in Mexico, measuring in total just over 866 ha.
 Centered on a rock formation called Chapultepec Hill, one of the park's main functions is as an ecological space in Greater Mexico City.
 It is considered the first and most important of Mexico City's "lungs".

 The area encompassing modern-day Chapultepec has been inhabited and considered a landmark since the pre-Columbian era, when it became a retreat for Aztec rulers.
 In the colonial period, Chapultepec Castle was built here, eventually becoming the official residence of Mexico's heads of state.
 It would remain so until 1934, when Los Pinos, in another area of the forest, became the presidential residence.

 Bosque de Chapultepec is divided into four sections, with the first section being the oldest and most visited.
 This section contains most of the forest attractions, including the castle, the Chapultepec Zoo, the Museum of Anthropology, and the Rufino Tamayo Museum, among others.
 It receives an estimated 24 million visitors per year.
 This prompted the need for major rehabilitation efforts that began in 2005 and ended in 2010.